 - Bananas: It's no secret that this starchy fruit is a great addition to oatmeal or that it is a good source of potassium, an electrolyte essential to heart function and one that is often lacking in those with high blood pressure.
 Bananas are also a good source of fiber, iron and B6.

 - Berries: Aside from being visually pleasing with their wide range of colors, berries of every variety are a good way to boost that morning bowl of oatmeal.
 As well as being sweet, they are also rich in Vitamin C, well known for its immune boosting properties and antioxidant powers.
 They also contain folate, B vitamins and their flavonoids have been shown to reduce the risk for heart disease.

 Try Something Savory

 Who says that you can only add sweet ingredients to oatmeal?
 Many cultures around the world eat savory varieties of oatmeal.

-These classic Mediterranean flavors are a tasty edition to oatmeal.
+- Spinach, garlic and olive oil: These classic Mediterranean flavors are a tasty edition to oatmeal.
 But they are also healthy.
 Spinach is a great source of iron, garlic is rich in antioxidants and olive oil is loaded with heart healthy monounsaturated fat.
-And it just plain tastes good!

 While oatmeal on its own is bland, it does have some important health benefits.
 But those benefits are multiplied when any of these delicious and healthy ingredients are added.
 With all these tasty options and more, your family may never turn up their nose at a bowl of oatmeal again!